Jacki Gemelos: Euroleague

 In 2014–15, Gemelos played for PF Umbertide of the Italian Serie A1, averaging 14.2 points and 5.8 rebounds.

 She returned to Europe for the 2015–16 season with Perfumerias Avenida of the Spanish Liga Femenina de Baloncesto, who went 25–1 for the season.
 In 25 games, Gemelos averaged 10.2 points and 4.8 rebounds.

 On May 23, 2016, Gemelos again signed with a Serie A1 team in Italy, Saces Mapei Napoli.

+International career

 USA Basketball

-Gemelos played on the team presenting the US at the 2011 World University Games held in Shenzhen, China.
+Gemelos played on the team presenting the USA at the 2011 World University Games held in Shenzhen, China.
 The team won all six games to earn the gold medal.
 Gemelos was tied for third for assists on the team, with 11 over the course of the tournament.
 Gemelos averaged 4.8 points per game.

-Greek National team
+Greek national team

-On 28 January 2018 Gemelos was selected to the Greece women's national basketball team.
+On 28 January 2018, Gemelos was selected to the Greece women's national basketball team.